chandtarun10/Email-Phishing-Detector/README.md

 - Your Gmail address
 - Your **Gmail App Password** (NOT your regular Gmail password — see setup below)

-> ⚠️ **PRIVACY ISSUE:** Lines 51-52 show your phone number and email in the footer.
-Remove these before submitting or deploying!

 ---

 ### 🔷 `templates/dashboard.html` — The Control Panel